ubicucsd/bootcamp_18_19/1_CommandLine.md

 # Your favorite rectangle: the terminal

-#### Skill: Command line use
+#### Skill: UNIX/Command Line

 The previous doc we went over included some information on alignment.
-This lesson will teach command line skills which will allow us to utilize alignment software.
-There are an endless number of commands, each with a ridiculous amount of options so do NOT attempt to memorize on the first try.
-I included a ton of commands so that you guys could have a reference to look at.
-In my experience, actually learning the commands comes from repeated use of the terminal.
+This lesson will teach command line skills which will allow us to use alignment software.
+There are an endless number of commands, each with a ridiculous amount of options, so **do NOT attempt to memorize on the first try**.
+Use the commands listed below as a reference to look at.
+Actually learning (or memorizing) the commands comes from repeated use of the terminal.
 Same goes for the tool installation process we will go through.
 This course is supposed to be all about these tools, so we will have much more practice with handling them.
-Think of this as an introduction and a reference sheet.
+Think of this as an introduction, a reference sheet, and generalized example.

+## But first...

+We're going to set up your EC2 instances.
+Follow the directions on the screen.

 ## Why should I learn this?

-Quoting my PI: "ja, true, you need that shit."
+Quoting Mark's PI: "ja, true, you need that shit."

-Other reasons: It is the fastest way to deal with XXL sized files, much of the software in bioinformatics has no GUI, and any programmer should have a healthy relationship with their system.
+Other reasons: It is the fastest way to deal with XXL sized files, much of the software in bioinformatics has no Graphical User Interface (GUI), and any programmer should have a healthy relationship with their system.

 ## How do I see what a command does?